Many a professional web designer started out as a self-taught hobbyist who got hooked and thought, “Why not get paid for this?”

 Still AB / Shutterstock.com

 Does your heart sing with joy from putting a messy sock drawer in order?
-It’s hard for most of us to imagine, but a few talented people have a gift for making order from chaos.
-Professional organizer Geralin Thomas’s hyper-organized Pinterest board is loaded with lists and tips on getting started in this field, including an article, “6 Steps for Starting a Professional Organizing Business.”
+It’s hard for some of us to imagine, but a few talented people have a gift for making order from chaos.

 12. Writing and editing

-Dozens of avenues beckon would-be writers — technical writing, advertising copy writing, ghost writing and blogging are a few nonfiction pursuits and, of course, writing fiction, from literary fiction to bodice-rippers.
+Dozens of avenues beckon would-be writers — technical writing and advertising copy writing are among nonfiction pursuits and, of course, writing fiction, from literary fiction to bodice-rippers.

 13. Pet sitting, walking or grooming